 5. Professional growth and development

 In this section, include everything your center does to support employees' success.
-For example, detail the onboarding and training process for new hires as well as any special events where their attendance is required like professional development days, fundraisers, or family-teacher conferences.
+For example, detail the onboarding and training process for new hires as well as any special events where their attendance is required like professional development or in-service days, fundraisers, or family-teacher conferences.
 This section can also include your policy on staff supervision and evaluations and continuing education that is available to your employees.

 6. Employee disciplinary policy